 - An experienced and dynamic team: We’ve been very deliberate in building out a team that includes experienced social workers, nurses, pharmacists, and dietitians to support a wide range of member needs.
 Having a diverse team helps us address issues as wide ranging as helping a member with cancer simultaneously address a stoppage of chemotherapy due to insurance billing errors, to transferring their chemotherapy from a clinic to a home-based infusion to improve convenience, to ensuring they get transportation for their oncology visits, to helping them find a wig.
 Our team works together to provide holistic, person-centered care–at a time when many providers and systems are rushed and unable to meet the full suite of a patient’s healthcare needs.

-The combination of sophisticated analysis and a dynamic team of care management professionals enable us to maximize our impact on members.
+The combination of personalized support and a dynamic team of care management professionals enable us to maximize our impact on members.
 If you’re interested in learning more, visit our Care Navigation program overview.
 And if you’d like to speak directly with us, please reach out via the below form.

 May We Also Recommend